Howdju/howdju/premiser-ui/src/pages/about/AboutPage.md

 Howdju’s intended organization is as a non-profit:

+- All income must come from sources that will preserve the platform's independent nature.
+The platform will not sell advertisements, but instead will receive donations and possibly offer subscription-only features appropriate for organizations.
 - Profits will be reinvested into R&D for the platform or donated to causes relating to media literacy and critical thinking.
 - An [open source software project](https://github.com/Howdju/howdju/)